umlet/CricketNetRunRateRodeo.jl/README.md

 3. Finally, a successful run chase might end in 142 runs after 13.2 overs, with wickets to spare.
 In this case, we use the overs played.
 (One detail: the notation of "13.2 overs" means 13 full overs plus 2 out of 6 balls, i.e., 13 + 2/6 as a number.)
 The run rate is 142/13.333 = 10.650.

 For single games, the run rate is quite meaningless.
-We are rather interested in a team's performance over several games -- in its overall run rate.
+We are rather interested in a team's performance over several games -- in its *overall run rate*.
 For this, we can take its total runs scored over all games, divided by the sum of all applicable overs:

 $$RR = \frac{runs_1 + runs_2 + ...}{overs_1 + overs_2 + ...}$$